Detecting Adversarial Image Examples in Deep Networks with Adaptive Noise Reduction: Related Work

 Besides, Shokri et al.~\cite{shokri2017Membership} developed a novel black-box membership inference attack against machine learning models, including DNN and non-DNN models.
 Given a data record, the attacker can determine whether it is in the target model's training dataset.
 For health-care datasets, such information leakage is unacceptable.

 \textbf{Improve the Robustness of Deep Networks}.
-The adversarial training~\cite{goodfellow2014explaining,kereliuk2015deep,moosavi2016deepfool,papernot2016limitations} is a straightforward defense technique to improve the robustness of target models.
-Retraining models by adding as many as possible adversarial samples can bring more challenges for attackers to find new adversarial samples.
+The adversarial training~\cite{goodfellow2014explaining,kereliuk2015deep,moosavi2016deepfool,papernot2016limitations,Kurakin2017Adversarial} is a straightforward defense technique to improve the robustness of target models.
+Retraining models by adding as many as possible adversarial examples can bring more challenges for attackers to find new adversarial examples.

 Wang et al.~\cite{wang2016learning} integrated a data transformation module right in front of a standard DNN to improve the model's resistance to adversarial examples.
 This data transformation module leverages non-parametric dimensionality reduction methods, and projects all the input samples into a new representation before passing the inputs to the target DNN in training and testing.
 Wang et al.~\cite{wang2016Adversary} also proposed another method, named \textit{random feature nullification}, for constructing adversary resistant DNNs.
 In particular, it randomly nullifies or masks features within input samples in both the training and testing phase.
-Such nullification makes a DNN model non-deterministic and then improves model's resistance to adversarial samples.
+Such nullification makes a DNN model non-deterministic and then improves model's resistance to adversarial examples.

 The proposed method is compatible with the above defense techniques.
 Defenders can still use our method in the enhanced model to get a better performance.

 \textbf{Detection Techniques}.
 Some studies also focus on detecting adversarial examples directly.